SWDV-665/week-5-ionic-native-quento/Readme.md

-# Week 4 - Groceries App
+# Week 5 - Groceries App

-## CRUD Operations
+## Ionic Native

-Groceries app should be able to perform create, read, update, and delete (CRUD).
+Groceries  app should do the CRUD operations and use the Ionic Native plugin.

 For Add Item - Use a drop downf or Quantity instead of an input field.